 Her nostalgic lifestyle and pictures inspired world-wide admirers to want to live as Tasha lived.
 They longed for that long-gone New England landscape.
 Tudor painted what she knew and loved: antique furniture and clothing, dolls, corgi dogs, the tulip ware and pink luster dishes which she owned.
 Her pictures appear in 100 books.

 Cellar Door Books is a specialty book shop devoted to Tasha Tudor.
 We have her books, art prints, Christmas cards and any other thing created by this talented artist.
 We carry her original art.
 And we can help you dispose of your Tudor art – part of some 15,000 original watercolors, oils and drawings.

-John and Jill Hare founded Cellar Door Books in 1971, specializing in the words and related interests of Tasha Tudor.
-They are the compilers of two comprehensive reviews of Tudorís art: Tasha Tudor: the Direction of Her Dreams (1998) describes some 1200 books associated with Tudor; and Christmas Card Designs of Tasha Tudor (2012) describes and pictures the majority of the 1400 Christmas and other greeting cards Tudor painted.
-In 2007 Cellar Door Books produced a DVD version of New Dorrís 1955 motion picture The Golden Key.
-All are available on this website.
+Proprietors John and Jill Hare founded Cellar Door Books in 1971.
+We are also the authors of two comprehensive reviews of Tudor’s art: Tasha Tudor: the Direction of Her Dreams (1998) describes some 1200 books associated with Tudor; and Christmas Card Designs of Tasha Tudor (2012) shows 1400 Christmas and other greeting cards Tudor painted.

 A simple, but lovely watercolor reproduced on page 30 of Take Joy!
 (1968).
 A twig frame around the entire page, a large portion of which is blank, reserved for two columns of text.
 A vignette in the upper left hand corner depicts Bob Cratchit and Tiny Tim sitting opposite each other by a fireplace.
 Signed T. Tudor.
 In Tudor's French mat.